uperera/cleandata-project/Code-Book.md

 *Columns 3 to 81*

 These are numeric vectors containing the Average mean or standard deviation for measurements as depicted by each of the column names in respect of each activity and volunteer.
+The original values from the experiment for these mean and standard deviations were used to calculate the average using the run_analysis.R script.
+Consequently the values of these variables in the tidy dataset are really averages of the original dataset calculated per activity per volunteer.

 		ColNumber |	Name	|			Description
 		----------|:--------------:|-----------------------------------: